 Focus on Rhythm and Pitch

-When listening to bird songs, pay attention to the rhythm (how fast or slow the song is) and pitch (how high or low the sound is).
+When listening to bird songs, pay attention to the rhythm.
+It shows how fast or slow the song is.
+Also, notice the pitch, which indicates how high or low the sound is.
 Some birds, like the Black-capped Chickadee, have high-pitched songs, while others, like the Common Loon, have deep, rolling calls.

 Bird Identifier